Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Summary and Conclusions

 In thus study, we investigate the impact of neglecting Type~II strong gravitational lensing when performing some of the LVK's standard GR tests on lensed BBH signals.
 Specifically, we examine the response of the TIGER, FTI, MDR, and IMR consistency tests to simulated Type~II lensed BBH GW signals within the LIGO-Virgo network, assuming O5 design sensitivity.
 We simulate Type~II lensed signals for the precessing binaries under consideration.
 These binaries have redshifted total masses of $20M_{\odot}$ and $80M_{\odot}$, each with mass ratios of $2$ and $5$.
 For each mass ratio, we consider equal dimensionless spins (effective precession spin parameter, $\chi_{p}$) of $0.5$ ($0.45$) and $0.95$ ($0.85$), a total of eight cases, all with the same random spin angles that will lead to significant precession.
 Each binary is oriented to have an inclination angle of $\pi/3$ and placed at a luminosity distance so that it has a network SNR of $25$ with the magnification of $1$ that we consider.
 For each parameter combination, we analyze an unlensed BBH signal for comparison with the corresponding lensed case.
 This is done for a single testing parameter for TIGER/FTI and a specific $\alpha$ value for MDR.
 All the injections are made in zero noise.

 For the TIGER test, all lensed binaries with \(M = 20 M_{\odot}\) were consistent with GR at the $90\%$ credible level.
 However, for higher mass binaries (\(M = 80 M_{\odot}\)), significant deviations were found for the configuration with \(q = 5\) and \(\chi = 0.95\), where GR was excluded at \(> 2\sigma\) for some testing parameters.
 For the FTI test, very significant deviations from GR were found for binaries with \(M = 20 M_{\odot}\) and \(q = 5\).
 However, these deviations are also found for the unlensed injections and are thus due to systematics from analyzing strongly precessing injections with the current FTI analysis that does not include precession.
 These findings are consistent with the results in~\cite{Chandramouli:2024vhw}, who report similar biases in parametrized tests of GR due to unmodeled precession.
 Specifically, they consider a \(20 M_{\odot}\) binary with comparable SNR (\(30\)) and \(\chi_{p}\) values (\(0.45\) and \(0.9\)), as well as a mass ratio of \(1.5\).
 For this system, they find similar deviations to those we observe for the $20 M_{\odot}$ binary with a mass ratio of \(2\) when analyzing inclination angles of \(\pi/4\) and \(\pi/2\), which bracket our \(\pi/3\) inclination.
-All binaries with \(M = 80 M_{\odot}\) are consistent with GR at $90\%$ credibility for all FTI testing paremeters.
-For the MDR test, we find Bayes factors favoring the MDR model over GR for the \(q = 5\), $\chi = 0.95$ binaries, with MDR being favored more strongly for \(M = 80 M_{\odot}\) binary.
+All binaries with \(M = 80 M_{\odot}\) are consistent with GR at $90\%$ credibility for all FTI testing parameters.

+For the MDR test, we find Bayes factors favoring the MDR model over GR for the \(q = 5\), $\chi = 0.95$ binaries, with MDR being favored more strongly for the \(M = 80 M_{\odot}\) binary.
 The strongest support for MDR was for \(\alpha = 1\), as expected, since this is where the MDR phase shift is able to reproduce the Type~II lensing phase shift exactly.
 However, GR is favored slightly for some of the $q=2$ and/or $\chi = 0.5$ cases.
-Finally for IMR consistency test, we only analyze the binaries with $M = 80 M_{\odot}$, since the $20M_\odot$ binaries do not have sufficiently high postinspiral SNR.
-Here we observe that the $q = 2$ cases (with spins $0.5$ and $0.95$) are consistent with GR.
-However, the $q = 5$ cases exhibit significant inconsistencies, with GR quantiles as large as $95\%$.
-Furthermore, we also find these biases for the unlensed $q = 5$ injections, and find that they can be attributed to the influence of higher-order modes, as the quantiles reduce to $\sim40\%$ when using a waveform model limited to the $(2,\pm 2)$ modes in the coprecessing frame for both injection and recovery.
-These biases are likely related to similar biases found in~\cite{Narayan:2023vhm} when including higher-order modes in the analysis of face-on (quasicircular) nonspinning unequal-mass binaries.